chrysaliswoon/catris-game/README.md

 ## Wireframing & Prototype
 Before creating the code for the game, I created a wireframe and prototype using Figma.
 This allowed me to identify the various visual components of the game which will affect my HTML and CSS codes, and which parts I would need to make interactive, which affects the JS portion of my codes.

 ## Game Architecture
+In order to understand the various components which I will need to create, I first played a standard Tetris game and observed how the Tetrominoes moved, the size of the Tetris Board, and what are the different types of variables involved.

+Afterwards, I deconstructed it and drew out the various components: